QUANTARTIST/getting-cleaning-data/readme.md

 #Getting and Cleaning Data Course Project
-30 June, 2016
+QUANTARTIST | 30 June, 2016

 **Getting and Cleaning Data Course Project - Part of John Hopkin's Coursera Data Science Specialization**

 Primary project objective: Prepare tidy data that can be used for later analysis

-There are five steps involved in this project and these are detailed in run_analysis.R:
+There are five steps involved in this project and these are detailed in **run_analysis.R**:

 1. Merge the training and the test sets to create one data set
 2. Extract only the measurements on the mean and standard deviation for each measurement